We Must Be Careful Not to Judge Others Based on Who We Are or What We Do

 For those with a legalistic perspective, various personal activities and lifestyle choices are apt to find themselves inserted into this question.
 And in other instances, assorted occupations end up in this blank.

 And I’ve even heard specific theological perspectives used with this question.
 Such as, “Can you embrace predestination and still be a Christian?”
 Of course, the alternate query is, “Can you embrace free will and still be a Christian?”
+(Check out this example about free will and predestination.)

 Come on.
 Give me a break.
 Yet I’ve heard these types of questions asked, along with many more, some of which are even more ridiculous.